 Can we see the room before they move in?

 The Department of Residential Life offers tours of most all of the residence halls to aid in your decision making and planning.
 During the tours, you may view residence hall bedrooms and common areas, and ask your tour guide any questions you might have.
 Please note that it will not be possible to show you a specific room; instead you will be shown a model room within the hall.
-Tours are available at 1:30 p.m. and 3:00 p.m., Monday-Friday excluding holidays.
-No appointment is necessary, just show up a few minutes prior to one of the two daily tours.
 Please check the Residence Hall Tours page on our website for details.

 What is offered if my student has a disability?

-If you have special housing needs because of a disability, please notify us with your application.
-You must also contact the Office of Disability Services (225-578-5919).
+If you have special housing needs because of a disability, please notify us with your application or as soon as possible.
 It is important for us to be aware of your needs as early as possible so we can assist you in obtaining suitable accommodations.
-Res Life has many American Disabilities Act (ADA) rooms, including rooms with wheelchair access, for the seeing impaired, and others.
+Before Res Life can assist students with an American Disabilities Act (ADA) room, they must first have filed the required paperwork with the Office of Disability Services (225-578-5919).
 For additional information, please contact one of the assignments officers at 225-578-8663.
-Before Res Life can assist students with an ADA room, they must first have filed the required paperwork with the Office of Disability Services.

 What is included in the price?
 What will I have to pay for separately?